bartvandebiezen/css-conventions/css-conventions.md

 ### All declarations should end with a semi-colon.
 Even the last declaration within a rule.

-- Makes it easier to reorder declarations.
+- Makes it easier to reorder or add declarations.
 - Removing the last semi-colon is needles optimization.
 Automate this with the compiler.

 ## Values